From The Stovefitter's Manual by Julian Patrick

 See our article Distance to Combustibles.

-The 4kW Saltfire Scout has a supplied rear heat-shield and this ensures a very low distance to combustibles at the rear of the stove of just (100mm) 4").
+The 4kW Saltfire Scout has a supplied integral rear heat-shield and this ensures a very low distance to combustibles at the rear of the stove of just (100mm) 4").
+So no heat shield on the wall required.

 Julian Patrick is the author of The Stovefitter's Manual and an experienced wood burning stove installer (including solid fuel heating systems).